yunjae2/tagit/README.md

 Unfortunately, she has lost the spreadsheet and what she got is only the raw data itself, but now Lisa has no problem in using various utilities.
 However, Lisa now finds a serious problem: what does '8' mean in the directory path?

-## Basic concepts
-`tagit` has five main concepts: experiments, tags, data, data categories, and parsing rules.
-* An _experiment_ is a set of tagged data.
-Data in the same experiment commonly share a number of tags with different values.
-The name came from scientific methods, which usually involves collection of experiment results with different set of variables (which corresponds to tags in `tagit`).
-* A _tag_ is similar to variable in scientific experiments;
-it has a key and multiple values (e.g., "color=red", "color=yellow").
-Since it is quite common for tags to stick to the _optimal_ or _final_ value in experiments, A tag may have the default value (coming soon!)
-* A _data_ is the element of `tagit`.
-Each data belongs to a data category, and may have multiple tags (e.g., "color=red, shape=sphere").
-* A _data category_ describes the characteristic of the recorded data.
-It is similar to tag; however, it is used for parsing recorded data.
-When data is recorded, its category is `raw` by default, and the data can be parsed and saved into different categories (e.g., `throughput`, `latency`).
-Experimental results or stats are generally recorded in a single place (a simple example is `/proc/vmstat`, which shows the stats of virtual memory subsystem), thus data categories can be useful for parsing necessary information from the whole data.
-* A _parsing rule_ is applied to each recorded data in an experiment to parse it and generate useful data.
-The generated data is saved into the data category specified in the parsing rule.
-Once a parsing rule is registered in an experiment, it is automatically applied to data recorded in the future, as well as the data already recorded.

 ## Tutorial